jackfsuia/bert-chunker/bc3/README.md

 2. Add a "max_token_of_chunks" button to it.
 (Done, at [here](https://huggingface.co/tim1900/bert-chunker-3#experemental))
 3. more data
 4. edgcut
+5. bidirection
-5. evaluation frame work
+6. evaluation frame work
-6. fix bugs
+7. fix bugs